woodpecker-ci/infrastructure/README.md

-# Woodpecker-CI infrastructure
+# Woodpecker-CI Infrastructure

+## Remote apply

+Is done through Woodpecker-CI itself using the [woodpecker ansible plugin](https://codeberg.org/woodpecker-plugins/ansible).

+On the `main` branch the "deployment" approach is used.
+This means that every run on the main branch will automatically check the changes and you can apply them by clicking the "deploy" button in the Woodpecker-CI UI.

+## Local apply

-## Preparation
+### Preparation

+For reproducibility, a Dockerfile is provided to run the ansible playbook locally.

-- save the ansible vault password under `vault-pass.secret`
+1. Save the ansible vault password under `vault-pass.secret`
-- run `docker build -t ansible .`
+2. Run `docker build -t ansible .`
-- install dependencies: `./ansible.sh ansible-galaxy install -r requirements.yaml`
+3. Install dependencies: `./ansible.sh ansible-galaxy install -r requirements.yaml`

-## Provisioning
+### Provisioning

-- run `./ansible.sh`
+1. Run `./ansible.sh`

+> [!NOTE]
-> Hint: You can provision / update specific parts of the deployment by using a filter.
-For example to only update `woodpecker` you cloud use: `./ansible.sh ansible-playbook site.yaml --tags woodpecker`
+> You can execute specific parts of the deployment by using a filter.
+> For example to only update `woodpecker` you could use: `./ansible.sh ansible-playbook playbooks/run.yaml --tags woodpecker`

 ## SSH

-- Connect to main server using SSH with: `./ssh.sh`
+- Use `./ssh.sh`.
+This will decrypt the local SSH key and connect to the server.
+(Only works if you have the vault password stored in `vault-pass.secret`)